bombasticSlacks/Aspirant/Game/Berserker.md

 #### Monstrous Leap
 You calculate your movement distance based on strength instead of agility if you end your movement with a melee attack.

-#### Planted
-#TODOmigrate
-If you haven’t moved this turn or last turn, you get a +2 to combat skill tests and get +2 to damage bonus.

 #### Powerful Strike
 You may opt to take a negative on an attack to get an equivalent bonus to damage up to +5.